techdad/afpub/afpub-2017-lame-dns-draft-00.md

 ### Delegation Removal

-Once a given name-server had been determined to be lame for a given DNS `domain`, and reasonable attempts have been made to contact a responsible person, the name-server must then be removed from the given DNS `domain`.
+Once a given nameserver had been determined to be lame for a given DNS `domain`, and reasonable attempts have been made to contact a responsible person, the nameserver must then be removed from the given DNS `domain`.

-The name-server must not be removed from all WHOIS objects and DNS zones, as it may not be uniformly lame for other zones it serves.
+The nameserver must not be removed from all WHOIS objects and DNS zones, as it may not be uniformly lame for other zones it serves.

-Only those name-servers flagged as lame should be removed from a given domain.
+Only those nameservers flagged as lame should be removed from a given domain.
 The domain must *not* have all `nserver` attributes removed.

 These removals should be automated.
 An optional `remarks` line may be added to the `domain` record in the database.

-Should a given domain have all it's name-server's identified as lame, and thus removed, it must then also be removed from the database, due to the `nserver` attribute being mandatory for `domain` objects.
+Should a given domain have all it's nameserver's identified as lame, and thus removed, it must then also be removed from the database, due to the `nserver` attribute being mandatory for `domain` objects.

-Historical information about removed name-servers and domain objects should be archived for a reasonable amount of time and made available to the member for informational purpose.
+Historical information about removed nameservers and domain objects should be archived for a reasonable amount of time and made available to the member for informational purpose.

 ### Re-instatement

-Once name-servers are fixed, or alternate name-servers are available for a given reverse DNS zone, the responsible person(s) would add delegation to them in the same way as a new delegation is done for a new IP assignment or allocation.
+Once nameservers are fixed, or alternate nameservers are available for a given reverse DNS zone, the responsible person(s) would add delegation to them in the same way as a new delegation is done for a new IP assignment or allocation.

 This process is found in the AFRINIC document "[How to request reverse delegation in AFRINIC region?](https://www.afrinic.net/library/corporate-documents/216-how-to-request-reverse-delegation-in-afrinic-region)".